paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 (method_6_4_2_2)=
 #### The Weibull distribution for non-constant failure rates

 For some components, e.g. from the Mechanical domain, the failure rate is not constant but rather (slowly) increasing already during the part's useful life, as a result of deterioration effects.
 In this case, other distributions than the Exponential model have to be used to model the time to failure.
 The same is obviously true when considering the wear-out phase of the bath-tub curve, e.g. in the context of life time extensions, or when modelling systematic failures that are likely to show decreasing failure rates (similar to "infant mortality" effects).
-The combination of a distribution accounting for deterioration effects with a constant failure rate is discussed in **Chapter 12 (Part III)**.
+The combination of a distribution accounting for deterioration effects with a constant failure rate is discussed in {ref}`sec_sys_handbook`.

 The most common time-to-failure distribution model with non-constant failure rate is certainly the Weibull distribution.
 The probability density function $f_{T}(t)$ and the cumulative distribution function $F_{T}(t)$ of the Weibull distribution are defined as follows: